Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The GPS-link is completely automatic.

 The MDX instrument panel is an experience in itself.
-Beginning at the front door panels, then sweeping across the curves of the of the signature Acura dual-cove instrument panel, the dashboard surrounds the driver and front passenger in luxury.
+Beginning at the front door panels, then sweeping across the curves of the signature Acura dual-cove instrument panel, the dashboard surrounds the driver and front passenger in luxury.
 Metallic accents provide just the right level of contrast.

 - The On Demand Multi-Use Display™ (ODMD™) touch screen contains primary controls for audio and climate controls, allowing the main display screen to remain high for at-a-glance viewing and to display information relating to or independent from the touch screen.